-Small business loans with no credit check are very rare for most lenders and typically at least a soft credit check will be required.
-Unlike a hard credit check, the soft check doesn’t impact your score and reveals less information to the lender, which is good for business owners with poor credit that need financing.
+Small business loans with no credit check are very rare for most lenders, and typically at least a soft credit check will be required.
+Unlike a hard credit check, the soft check doesn’t impact your score and reveals less information to the lender, which is good for business owners with poor credit who need financing.

 Fundbox, which sponsored this article, offers short-term lines of credit with terms between 12 and 24 weeks that small business owners with poor credit can potentially qualify for.
 Repayment is weekly and rates start as low as 4.66% for up to $100,000.
 You can qualify in minutes with no initial hard credit check.

 What Small Business Loans With No Credit Check Are